-- Simply put, doing everything we do "The Right Way". - Maintaining high standards of integrity and ethical business practice.
+- Simply put, doing things "The Right Way". - Maintaining high standards of integrity and ethical business practice.

 Compliance means that Beaumont Laboratory must abide by all the laws governing health care and be able to prove it.
-Of particular interest are the laws that govern the way we deal with Medicare and Medicaid patients, how we attract their business, what services we provide to them and how we charge and bill for these services.
+Of particular interest are the laws that govern the way we deal with Medicare and Medicaid patients, our relationships with payers, providers and vendors, the services we provide to them and how we charge and bill for these services.